 Lee lives in Vermont and enjoys guiding people through the woods and fields nearby, sharing these practices that help one to connect more deeply with themselves and the world of which we are all a part.
 Lee also maintains a massage practice where she focuses on working with the elderly, ill and dying.

-Lin has been practicing insight meditation in the last seven years under the guidance of Jonathan Foust (a senior guiding teacher of the Insight Meditation Community of Washington), Mark Coleman from the Spirit Rock Meditation Center, as well as various teachers at the New York Insight Meditation Center.
+Lin has been practicing insight meditation in the last eight years under the guidance of Jonathan Foust (Insight Meditation Community of Washington), Mark Coleman (Spirit Rock Meditation Center), as well as various teachers from the New York Insight Meditation Center.
 In stillness and silence, she discovers the transformative power of mindfulness practices to help live a life of flow, joy, grace and gratitude.

 In the last three years, she is particularly moved by the power of nature meditation practices to deeply connect with our senses, the intimate web of life, and our vast spaciousness nature.
 Our human-centric worldview dissolves, and we realize we are but a small part of a greater intelligence and the universe.
 She graduated from Mark Coleman’s Awake in the Wild Nature Meditation Teacher Training in 2017.